DOUBLE MITTENS by Roni Knutson

 Complete other thumbs remembering to change the tension according to whether you are knitting the inside of the mitten or the outside.

 Thread crochet cotton through cast on rows of mittens.
 Do not tie in a knot.
-Take mittens to your sewing machine and sew as follows.
+Take mittens to your sewing machine and sew as follows (or sew by hand).

-All thumbs - use yarn marker as guide.
-Tie crochet cotton in top of thumbs and cut off excess.
-Put right sides together and sew side seams of mittens matching patterns and ribbing.
-Tie crochet cotton at the top of the outside of the mitten (whilst right sides are still together) and cut off excess.
-Turn mitt right side out -tie crochet cotton at top of lining - use a bodkin to take through to the wrong side.
+Sew thumbs first - use yarn marker as guide.
+Once they are sewn, tie crochet cotton in top of thumbs and cut off excess.
+Put right sides together and sew side seams of mittens matching patterns and ribbing - moving thumbs out of way and just catching edges (See photos below).
+Remove marking yarn.
+Tie crochet cotton at the top of the outside (fairisle bit) of the mitten (whilst right sides are still together) and cut off excess.
+Turn mitten right side out - tie crochet cotton at top of lining - use a bodkin or crochet hook to take through to the wrong side.
 Push lining into mitten and it's done.

 Thumb opening on right - RH mitten.